cartesia-one/csm.rs/README.md

 ## 📜 License

-This project is licensed under the **GNU Affero General Public License Version 3** license the `LICENSE` file for details.
+This project is licensed under the **GNU Affero General Public License Version 3**.
+See the `LICENSE` file for details.

 ## 🤝 Contributing